notadeejay/rbc-training/data/Week 3 Day 2/04__More Developer Tools__Reading.md

 ![using dev tool](https://cl.ly/1q0E0i3T2l0d/Screen%20Recording%202017-10-01%20at%2005.44%20PM.gif)

 ### Tasks
-- [ ] Take a few minutes and see how your web page looks on different devices.
+- [ ] Use chrome dev tools to see how your web page looks on different devices.

 Is it squished in some views?
 Is any of the content hidden on a smaller screen size?